 Both versions of the Android operating system offer access to Google Play for downloading third-party apps.
 However, in Android Go you’ll be shown only apps that have been optimised to run on less-powerful hardware.
 These apps won’t be intensive or over 10MB in size, and they will happily work offline.

-YouTube Go is an example of the apps coming to Android Go, and unlike the full app available to Android O it lets you preview frames of a video and select the quality before you begin streaming it.
+YouTube Go is an example of the apps coming to Android Go, and unlike the full app available to Android Oreo it lets you preview frames of a video and select the quality before you begin streaming it.
 You can also download YouTube Go videos over Wi-Fi for offline viewing absolutely free - something that is currently a paid feature in YouTube Red.
 (See how to download YouTube video.)

 When is the Android Go release date?

 Google said Android Go would be available for budget phones in 2018, though it has not confirmed where these devices will be sold.
 It has now confirmed that the first Android Go phones will arrive at MWC 2018, which takes place at the end of February.